psychonull/oaky/Docs.md

     // will be called on each game loop iteration
     // sending a delta time and the entities which
     // which have the expected components
-    // (or all if "has" property was not specified.
+    // (or none if "uses" property is not specified.
-    process: function(delta, entities) { }
+    process: function(delta, entities) {
+        // access to the EntityManager from the system var newEntity = this.game.entities.make();
+    }
 });
 ```